 via Kitchens I Have Loved

 And from VT Wonen

-this year, a similarly rustic minimalist dining room space with roots in Scandinavian design.
+, a similarly rustic minimalist dining room space with roots in Scandinavian design.

 3. Japanese Accents: Zen Buddhism fit the image of minimalist living, and as a result, Japanese art and decor bloomed that decade.
 Above, a living room from Japanese Accents in Western Interiors, published in 1997.

 A Japanese-infused mid-century home of today, designed by Laidlaw Schultz architects, via Houzz.

 4. Wall-to-Wall Carpeting: